sagi/workers-kv/README.md

 Where:

-  - **`namespaceId`** *optional* is the namespace id (can also be provided while instantiating `WorkersKV`).
+  - **`namespaceId`** *optional* The namespace id (can also be provided while instantiating `WorkersKV`).
   - **`limit`** *optional* The number of keys to return.
 The cursor attribute may be used to iterate over the next batch of keys if there are more than the limit.
-  - **`cursor`** *optional* opaque token indicating the position from which to continue when requesting the next set of records if the amount of list results was limited by the limit parameter.
+  - **`cursor`** *optional* Opaque token indicating the position from which to continue when requesting the next set of records if the amount of list results was limited by the limit parameter.
 A valid value for the cursor can be obtained from the cursors object in the result_info structure.
-  - **`prefix`** *optional* a string prefix used to filter down which keys will be returned.
+  - **`prefix`** *optional* A string prefix used to filter down which keys will be returned.
 Exact matches and any key names that begin with the prefix will be returned.

 ### **`listAllKeys({ ... })`**